rstek/cuez-assignment/Duplication.md

 ```

 #### Database Load Awareness
-Example of the kind that allows you to Monitor RDS CloudWatch metrics and adjust queue processing:
+Example middleware that reads RDS CloudWatch metrics and slows the queue when the database is under pressure:
 ```php
 class DatabaseLoadMiddleware
 {